 The reasons are clear, public-accessible facilities by virtue of their business provide easy, open access and are therefore naturally very hard to secure.
 The daily, high volume transient movement of staff, students, customers and visitors increase the chances of an active shooter event occurring as anyone can gain unchallenged access at any time.
 When a facility operator gets things wrong the potential liability for a non-employee (third party) being harmed in such an active shooter event can be significant.
 Many Insurance Companies now exclude Active Shooter situations from their standard coverage.

 Today, there are supplemental coverages in this regard.
-Therefore, additional, specific policies should be considered.
+Therefore, additional, specific gun owner insurance policies should be considered.
 When looking for coverage, consider: Limits of Liability, Clear Third-Party Coverage, Definitions (weapon, firearms, explosive devices, knives, medical instrument, and corrosive substances), Insurance support in assessing and reducing risk exposure, etc. Some organizations like schools. colleges, churches can qualify for umbrella coverage (one policy can cover multiple sites).

 Bottom line: Do you know if you are protected?
 How Much?
 What terms?

 Credit to: IA&B of Pennsylvania